 Most wool or cashmere blends need gentle care.
 Hand wash in cold water or use a delicate cycle.
 Always lay flat to dry.
 Check the care label first.

-Where can you find the best deals on dupes?
+Where can you find the best deals on Similar Styles?

 You can shop online at COS, H&M, Tuckernuck, and La Ligne.
 Look for sales or sign up for email alerts.
 Sometimes, you find great deals on secondhand sites, too.